Do Your Employees Need DOT Physicals?

 Blood Pressure and Pulse

-The physician conducting the DOT exam must take at least two blood pressure readings to confirm the findings.
+The provider conducting the DOT exam must take at least two blood pressure readings to confirm the findings.
 A driver is qualified for a DOT card if his or her blood pressure is less than 140/90.
-The physician will also check the applicant’s pulse to determine if it is regular or irregular.
+The provider will also check the applicant’s pulse to determine if it is regular or irregular.

 All applicants must have a urinalysis to qualify for a DOT card.
 If there is protein, glucose, or blood in the urine, applicants may need additional tests to determine if there are any underlying medical problems that would prevent them from driving commercial vehicles safely.